 If you’re familiar with PEOs, or Professional Employer Organizations, you’re not surprised that ADP TotalSource is our top recommendation for PEO payroll services.

-So what makes ADP TotalSource stand out from the rest?
-A few key things.
-For one, ADP TotalSource’s format is easy enough that employees shouldn’t run into trouble using any self-service features.
+A few key things set ADP TotalSource apart.
+For one, its format is easy enough that employees shouldn’t run into trouble using any self-service features.
 With ADP’s app, they can choose benefits, track time, and request leave or paid time off.

 ADP also takes over issues like recruiting, hiring, and onboarding.
 If you have questions about payroll, you can reach out to your dedicated payroll specialist—but know that when ADP runs your payroll, its payroll team is responsible for any problems with tax deductions.
 In terms of liability, you should be off the hook.